amitapl/amitapple.snowsite/Snow/_posts/2014-11-17-azure-websites-slots.md

 One important concept to understand about **deployment slots** is how the configuration works.

-A deployment slot is a full Azure Website and as one it has all the same configurations as any Azure Website.
+A deployment slot is a full Azure Web App and as one it has all the same configurations as any Azure Web App.
 When you swap deployment slots there are some settings you actually need to keep with the slot and not swap them.

 A setting that is not swapped is referred to as a setting that is **sticky to the slot**.